MUSIC MARKETING SERVICES BY

 And most importantly for our clients, every Friday we email them a detailed written report outlining what we have scored.
 In a separate email we send clippings and playlists that we have gathered that week.

 The Creative Service Company has a personal, hard-working environment dedicated to success on every project tackled.
-The team of Ruthe Forbriger and Randall Davis call on their experience and expertise acquired during several decades of involvement with the entertainment business as journalists, record company executives and publicists.
+Their experience and expertise acquired during several decades of involvement with the entertainment business as journalists, record company executives and publicists.

 Randall Davis began his professional career as a reporter and entertainment editor at the Pasadena Star-News, a twice-daily newspaper where he wrote a weekly music column for four years.
 He then spent a year traveling around the country as a professional musician.
 Davis joined Capitol-EMI Records and worked the first two years as the National Manager of Press & Editorial Services in the Publicity Department.
 He spent the following five years as Capitol's National Director of Merchandising and Advertising in charge of everything from posters and videos to all trade and consumer advertising (print and electronic).
 He worked for seven years in the famous round Tower building in Hollywood (near the corner of Hollywood Boulevard and Vine Street).
 At Capitol, Davis worked on recordings by The Beatles, Bob Seger, Steve Miller, The Beach Boys, The Band, Iron Maiden, Linda Ronstadt, Neil Diamond, Paul McCartney, Anne Murray, Natalie Cole, Kraftwerk, Carole King, Pink Floyd, Nancy Wilson, America, Merle Haggard, Sammy Hagar, Frank Sinatra, Nat King Cole, Duran Duran, Leo Kottke, Little River Band, Graham Nash, Billy Squier, The Knack, Asleep at the Wheel, Rick Nelson and hundreds of other acts.